Replacement Children & rainbow babies

 Living in the shadow of a deceased child can feel lonely.
 This isolation is a mosaic dilemma of an individual caught in a fascinating identity complex.
 There are certain characteristics that these individuals uniquely experience, including anxiety, lack of self-confidence, worthlessness, survivor's guilt, hyper-idealization (unable to live up to the ideal of the deceased) and in some cases, the obligation to assume the identity of the previous sibling.

 Dr. Abigail Brenner, a colleague in this field, writes, "The classic definition of a replacement child is a child is conceived to replace a deceased child."
 Click here for more detailed information about the phenomenon of replacement children.
 In previous generations, medical personnel would often instruct young parents who had lost a child to conceive again as a way of processing grief.
-This complicated term has evolved over time and is now referred to as a "rainbow baby".
+This complicated term has evolved over time and now includes another category referred to as a "rainbow baby".
 A rainbow baby is a baby born shortly after the loss of a previous baby due to miscarriage, stillbirth, or death in infancy.
 This term is given to these special rainbow babies because a rainbow typically follows a storm, giving us hope of what’s to come.

 Having a baby soon after losing one brings a slew of emotions, including both positive and negative feelings.
 There is healing following the loss of a child, under any circumstance.
 If you choose to conceive again, you can have a triumphant anecdote of renewal and healing; the underlying emotions ranging from bittersweet happiness to overwhelming joy.